kpym/stripaccents/README.md

 # stripaccents

-A small tool to remove accents from a string or a file written in [go](https://golang.org/).
+A small tool to remove accents from a string or a file.

 ## Usage